mikerodionov/MSFT-Certifications/MSFT/AZ-305/AZ-305_Preparation_notes.md

 #### Virtual WAN

-Azure Virtual WAN helps to automate and optimize connectivity using the tub-and-spoke network architecture/topology.
+Azure Virtual WAN helps to automate and optimize connectivity using the hub-and-spoke network architecture/topology.
 It creates SDN for simplified management on a per region basis.

 We have Hub VNET where out resources and controls are centralized at the centet with spoke VNETS connected to it via VNET peering, as well as (possibly) remote users, remote offices connected to it via ExpressRoute/S2S/P2S.